John McGeoch: Personal life

 On 9 September 1981, McGeoch married Janet Pickford, his girlfriend at Manchester Polytechnic, the marriage later ending in divorce.
 On 14 September 1988, he married Denise Dakin, the second marriage producing a daughter, Emily Jean McGeoch (b.
 1989).

 Death

-McGeoch died at the age of 48 in his sleep on 4 March 2004 at his home in Launceston, Cornwall from Sudden unexpected death in epilepsy.
+McGeoch died at the age of 48 in his sleep on 4 March 2004 at his home in Launceston, Cornwall from sudden unexpected death in epilepsy (SUDEP).

 Tribute

 Banshees' drummer Budgie wrote a text to honour him on the Siouxsie website, saying: "Without any disrespect to all the other guitarists we have worked with, none had the relaxed mastery and such a depth of expression as John McGeoch.
 No amount of scrutiny of filmed 'Live' performance tapes could reveal the subtle economy of technique that made an apparently complex phrase look so deceptively simple.
-Exasperated guitarists would often comment, "But his hands don’t even move!".
+Exasperated guitarists would often comment, "But his hands don’t even move!"